"If You're Very Clever, No One Knows You've Used It": The Social Dynamics of Developing Generative AI Literacy in the

+For organisational leaders and managers, we emphasise that the development of an open, social workplace environment is one of the most important conditions for supporting effective GenAI learning.
+To achieve this, managers should establish effective channels for feedback around GenAI usage, and be open-minded to receiving diverse perspectives from employees \cite{morrison2000}.
+In particular, management should take care to recognise how fear of external judgement dictates behaviours such as GenAI hiding, and be cautious in navigating the power dynamics between employees and managers which can exacerbate these issues \cite{morrison2000}.
+Engaging in discourse around GenAI use in informal contexts, and reducing the distance between managers and employees, can also provide individuals with greater psychological safety that can better encourage social learning and improve awareness across the hierarchy of the organisation \cite{edmondson1999}.

-We also highlight that passive or implicit allowance of GenAI use may not necessarily encourage discourse. \edit{As discussed in Section \ref{subsubsec:negative_impact_KS},} despite observations of GenAI use, individuals may still refrain from engaging in knowledge sharing out of concern of potential negative judgement and repercussions from others \cite{zhang2025}.
+We also highlight that passive or implicit allowance of GenAI use may not necessarily encourage discourse.
+As discussed in Section \ref{subsubsec:negative_impact_KS}, despite observations of GenAI use, individuals may still refrain from engaging in knowledge sharing out of concern of potential negative judgement and repercussions from others \cite{zhang2025, liu2026}.
+In contexts where there is uncertainty, employees can often opt for risk-averse strategies regarding disclosure which exacerbate `organisational silences' and willingness to report on concerns or problems \cite{morrison2000}.
 This could be of particular concern when onboarding new employees, as a lack of openness and discussion about the use of GenAI can make it challenging for learning and experience to be circulated.
 Additionally, in blended work environments, AI acts not only as a tool but as a co-worker and co-author, which amplifies the stakes of disclosure, credibility, and ownership \cite{constantinides2025}.
-We suggest that neglect to explicitly emphasise the skills and knowledge required to operate specific tools can lead to long-term inefficiencies and \edit{tacit} knowledge loss in the uptake and usage of such software between employees \cite{smith2017, muller2022}. \edit{One way organisations can encourage disclosure is to draw from templates and formats where GenAI disclosure is mandated due to regulations \cite{bogucka2025}.
-We emphasise that developing these practices are} important for introducing and maintaining effective organisational learning, while there is still consistent interest in the use of GenAI tools.